Table of Contents

 The best way to find good keywords is with a keyword research tool like KeySearch, Ahrefs, SEMrush, or Outranking.

-If some of these terms are unfamiliar to you or you don’t know how to do keyword research, check out this complete SEO content writing guide.
+If some of these terms are unfamiliar or don’t know how to do keyword research, check out this complete SEO content writing guide.

 3. Create an Outline